longtingwu/longtingwu.github.io/_pages/talks.md

 The following is a list of talks which I have given in seminars, workshops and conferences.

+- 19.10.2023.
+Guest lecture at JBJI, Jinan University-University of Birmingham Joint Institute.

 - 22.08.2023.
 Algebraic geometry and moduli seminar, ETH Zurich.

 - 03.08.2023.
 MIST 2023 Workshop on Geometry, The Chinese University of Hong Kong.